mudroljub/programming-quotes-api/README.md

 This open source API provides a large collection of programming quotes and their authors.
 These can be searched and favoured.
 This allows the citations to be filtered according to personal preferences.
 Quotes can also be edited, created and deleted.

-Convention: The names of the authors are as on Wikipedia.
+Convention: Author names are as they are on Wikipedia.

 ## Development